Mariamhsein2001/Person-Identification-using-eeg/README.md

 - The dataset used in this project is provided by the BCI Competition IV.
 - Special thanks to the creators and contributors of the original dataset.
+- The model used is EEGNET  : https://github.com/aliasvishnu/EEGNet